-Mute/End Call): Press to reject an incoming call, or end a current call.
+If equipped with Bluetooth or OnStar, press to reject an incoming call or end a current call.
 Press to silence the vehicle speakers while using the infotainment system.
 Press again to turn the sound on.

-\triangle SRC ∇ (Toggle Switch): Press to select an audio source.
+$\triangle$ SRC $\nabla$ (Toggle Switch): Press to select an audio source.